gravitational/teleport/examples/workflows/README.md

 ## Example workflows plugin

-This example plugin demonstrates how to create a workflows plugin to automatically approve/deny new access requests based on a simple whitelist.
+This example plugin demonstrates how to create a workflows plugin to automatically approve/deny new access requests based on a simple Allow List.

 ## Demo